ComputeCanada/magic_castle/docs/README.md

 #### 4.7.3 Post build modification effect

-Modifying any part of the map after the cluster is built will only affect the type of instances associated with what as modified at next `terraform apply`.
+Modifying any part of the map after the cluster is built will only affect the type of instances associated with what was modified at the next `terraform apply`.

 ### 4.8 Volumes